canonical/pebble/docs/reference/identities.md

     <name>:
         # (Required) Access level of this identity.
 Possible values are:
         #
-        # - untrusted: has access only to untrusted or "open" endpoints
+        # - untrusted: has access to open-access endpoints only
-        # - read: has access to read or "user" endpoints
+        # - read: has access to read-access endpoints
         # - admin: has access to all endpoints
         access: untrusted | read | admin